EC Q4 2025 Earnings Call Summary | Stock Taper

 • Production Targets: Expected production between 730,000 and 740,000 barrels per day, with plans to drill 380 to 430 development wells.

-• Breakeven Point: Anticipated breakeven close to $47 per barrel, with a tax component of $9 to $10 per barrel.
+• Breakeven Point: Estimated breakeven close to $47 per barrel for 2026, with a tax component of $9 to $10 per barrel.

-• Regulatory Risks: Ongoing disputes with the Colombian tax authority (DIAN) regarding VAT on fuel imports, with potential financial implications.
+• Regulatory Risks: Ongoing disputes with DIAN (Colombian tax authority) regarding import VAT on fuels, with potential long-term implications.

 5. Notable Q&A Insights

-• Production in Permian: Sequential production decline attributed to drilling intensity and market conditions, with plans to drill 38 to 40 wells in 2026.
+• Production in the Permian: Sequential production decline attributed to drilling intensity and market conditions; plans to drill 38 to 40 wells in 2026.

-• Dividend Payments: Dividend distribution is subject to cash flow conditions and discussions with the Ministry of Treasury regarding tax obligations.
+• Dividend Payments: Dividend distribution is subject to cash flow discussions with the Ministry of Treasury; liquidity remains robust.

 • M&A Activity: Ecopetrol is evaluating inorganic growth opportunities, particularly in Brazil, but specifics remain confidential.